fariqodri/lab-advanced-programming/README.md

 # License

-Copyright (c) 2018, Faculty of Computer Science Universitas Indonesia
+Copyright (c) 2018, Faculty of Computer Science Universitas Indonesiaaa

 Permission to copy, modify, and share the works in this project are governed under two licenses: [BSD 3-Clause][1] and [Creative Commons Attribution-ShareAlike 4.0 (CC BY-SA 4.0)][2]